HipsterZipster/aws-reinvent-2019/notes/sessions/GS-AWS-Notes.md

 - How does API Gateway interact with the EKS cluster?
   - If your cluster uses a sidecar to rate limit to 1000 TPS, how do you manage that on both internal and external requests to the cluster?
 - Added support for CloudMap
+- Can we access the API Gateway control plane from within the VPC?
+They're working on it, maybe by end of Jan.
+- Limit management is more DIY for Account managers
+- Integrate with events that can get triggered when any of the configuration changes are made for any of the APIs

+**GS Folks**

+- David Burford - ?
+- Ankur Gurha - GIR
+- Robert Waugh - Core Eng?
+- Roman Novichenok - Linux Eng
+- Isabelle Disler - SRE
+- Ismeet Dhillon
+- Alistar Mcdougal
+- Swami ?
+-